CyVerse-learning-materials/SciApps_guide/maizecode.rst

 *Summary*
 ~~~~~~~~~~
-This tutorial covers how to use SciApps to access MaizeCODE data and use them for downstream analysis, including describing the details of the MCrna app, loading an RNAseq experiment to access its outputs, running differential expression analysis at both the gene and transcript (isoform) level.
+This tutorial covers how to use SciApps to access MaizeCODE data and how to perform downstream analysis with MaizeCODE results, including describing the details of the MCrna app, loading an RNAseq experiment to access its outputs, running differential expression analysis at both the gene and transcript (isoform) level.
 By storing MaizeCODE data and analysis results in the cloud, all downstream analysis can be completely in a timely fashion by any community users.

 ----